-Three clinical veterinarians are rostered on each week day, together with five veterinary nurses/keepers.
-On weekends a veterinarian is on call and two nurses are rostered to work.
+Three clinical veterinarians are rostered on each week day, together with 5 veterinary nurses/keepers.
+On weekends a veterinarian is on call and 2 nurses are rostered to work.

 From 7:40 to 8:30am the clinical veterinarians, pathologist and nutritionist meet to review cases and set the work agenda for the day.
 Following the meeting, clinical rounds are done in the hospital and in the zoo grounds.
 Procedures for the day generally take place in the hospital between 10:30am and 12:15pm, although larger procedures are usually scheduled earlier in the day.
 If necessary, procedures continue in the afternoon.
 Necropsy examinations usually take place in the early afternoon.
-Generally there is time for record keeping, paperwork, meetings and research in the afternoons.
+Generally, there will be time for students to complete record keeping, paperwork, meetings and research in the afternoons.